pgy11/pgy11/README.md

 -->
 <p>
   <em>
-    I'm going to a back-end developer who uses Java.<br/>
+    I'm going to be a back-end developer who uses Java.<br/>
   </em>
 </p>